junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Cas, that's hell of a fly."
 He wipes his mouth, looking around.

 The night is dark, the road has wet puddles from a recent rain.
-The lamp dimly lights the street, showing vintage cars parked in front of a glamorous mansion, statues standing across the street to it.
+The oil lamps by the road dimly light the street, showing vintage cars parked in front of a glamorous mansion, statues standing across the street to it.
+The air smells damp cigar smoke and classy perfume, covering a lingering smell of horse.
+The sense of thirties is permeating in the air.

 The Doctor and Amy are scrambling up from the ground just like him, recovering from an inelegant landing.
 The Doctor points his sonic screwdriver in all directions, making that small buzzing sound again, looks like trying to get a reading on the thin air.